Clayton Lewis (footballer)

-Clayton Rhys Lewis (born 12 February 1997 in Wellington) is a New Zealand professional footballer who plays as a midfielder for Wellington Phoenix in the A-League.
+Clayton Rhys Lewis (born 12 February 1997 in Wellington) is a New Zealand footballer who plays as a midfielder.

 Club career

+Junior and Semi-Professional Career

 Lewis attended St Patrick's College, Wellington from 2010 until 2014.
 He began his career with Wellington Olympic where he played alongside his father Barry.
 Lewis came into prominence in the 2013 winter season where he was a key member of the Wellington Olympic team which finished second in the Central Premier League and reached the semifinals of the Chatham Cup.
 This exposure led his to being signed by Team Wellington for the 2013–14 ASB Premiership season.
 However, he did not make an appearance for Team Wellington.

 On 1 July 2014 he was signed on a free transfer by Wanderers SC.
 Lewis made his debut on 22 November 2014 on the fifth match of the season away at WaiBOP United in a 3–0 win in which he scored.
 He would go on to make 11 appearances, score 3 goals and assist another 3 for the Wanderers that season before joining reigning champions Auckland City.

+In 2016, Lewis served a one month ban for an anti-doping rule violation after testing positive for unintentionally elevated levels of salbutamol derived from the use of his asthma medication.

 On 28 September 2017, Lewis signed a contract with League One club Scunthorpe United.
 Following minimal playing time over the three seasons he spent at Scunthorpe, Lewis' contract was terminated by mutual consent and he returned to Auckland City on 4 November 2019.

+Wellington Phoenix

 Lewis signed a one-year deal with A-League club Wellington Phoenix in October 2020.
 On 18 May 2021, his contract was extended for an additional two years.
 In March 2022, Lewis was ruled out for 12 weeks with an ankle injury obtained during a match against Perth Glory.

+In March 2023, ahead of Wellington's round 19 fixture, it was announced that Lewis would depart Wellington at the end of the 2022-23 A-League season.
+Lewis went on to make 69 appearances across all competitions for Wellington, in his three seasons at the club.

+Macarthur FC

+3 days after Wellington Phoenix's season ended in an elimination final defeat to Adelaide United, Macarthur FC announced the signing of Lewis on a two-year contract.